New Relationships and ADHD/ODD - Survival Story

 Off to a great start

-Finally I had someone in my corner who appreciated my efforts and gave me support as well as 'pushed' me to do my best.
+Finally I felt that I had someone in my corner who applauded my efforts, supported me and motivated me to do my best.
 Someone who used the plural "we" when discussing my son's future.

 Winds of change